any-docs/css/content/reference/at-rules/@supports/index.md

 }
 ```

-However, a more efficient way to specify multiple font formats is to list them in the `src` descriptor of a single {{cssxref("@font-face")}} at-rule in the order from the most preferred format to the least preferred:
+However, a more efficient way to specify multiple font formats is to list them in the `src` descriptor of a single `@font-face` at-rule in the order from the most preferred format to the least preferred:

 ```css
 @font-face {